linrax: A JAX Compatible, Simplex Method Linear Program Solver: Interface Comparison

-To our knowledge, \linrax{} is the first JAX implementation of the simplex method.
-Despite the use of a simplistic algorithm, \linrax{} exhibits performance competitive with these much more sophisticated approaches thanks to the computational advantages of JAX.
-Individual problems can be JIT compiled and solved in parallel on a GPU.
-These benefits are compounded in larger projects where traceable control flow primitives such as \kw{vmap} and \kw{scan} act as much faster alternatives to their Python equivalents.

-Though the other JAX methods are also supported by these factors, our simplex-based algorithm has several advantages over their first-order gradient-based approaches.
-Their algorithms merely converge to a specified tolerance, which can be as high as $10^{-4}$~\cite{lu2024mpax}, while our solution is exact up to numerical precision.
-Furthermore, gradient methods can fail to converge entirely for problems with dependent constraints---even for small problems.
-When \jaxopt{}'s iteration limit is reached on such a problem, its proposed solution is too poor of an approximation of an optimal point to meet the tolerance criteria.
-By default, \mpax{} does not include an iteration limit, and often fails to terminate for these problems with degenerate constraints.
-If an iteration limit is given, then once this limit is reached the solution object contains \kw{NaN} in place of an optimal point.
+To our knowledge, \linrax{} is the first JAX implementation of the simplex method, making it uniquely suited for use as a subroutine in large control pipelines.
+JAX compatibility provides JIT compilation, vectorization, and GPU parallelization, enabling efficient solving of many LPs simultaneously.
+Our simplex based algorithm provides an exact solution (up to numerical precision) and works on problems with dependent constraints.
+This is a clear advantage over existing gradient-based JAX optimizers, which converge to a tolerance (as high as $10^{-4}$~\cite{lu2024mpax}) and may fail entirely for such problems---even small ones.
+If the goal is to solve a single LP as fast as possible, other optimizers outperform \linrax{} through the use of specialized algorithms, though we are competitive on small problems (Table~\ref{table:small_comp}).
+In the more practical case of solving LPs inside a larger computation, \linrax{}'s unique benefits become clear (Table~\ref{table:intref_comp}).

-We measure the performance of each of the tested solvers on two types of test problems.
-All tests were performed on a system running Kubuntu 22.04.05, with an Intel Xeon Gold 6320 CPU, Quadro RTX 8000 GPU, and 64GB of RAM.
-For a sample size $N > 0$, each solver optimizes the same problem $N$ times, and we report the mean and standard deviation of the runtime of each solve.
+All tests were run on a Kubuntu 22.04.05 system, with an Intel Xeon Gold 6320 CPU, Quadro RTX 8000 GPU, and 64GB of RAM.
+For sample size $N > 0$, each solver optimizes the same problem $N$ times, and we report the mean and standard deviation runtime.

-\begin{example}[Random, small linear program] A random linear program with $n=20$ input variables and $m_{ub} = 15$ inequality constraints is generated, and each solver is used to optimize this program. \end{example} The results of this test are summarized in Table~\ref{table:small_comp}.
-We see that \linrax{} exhibits performance on the same order of magnitude of professional solvers, even outperforming the other JAX implementation.
+\begin{example}[Random, small linear program] A random LP with $n=20$ inputs and $m_{ub} = 15$ inequality constraints is generated and optimized by each solver. \end{example} The results of this test are given in Table~\ref{table:small_comp}: \linrax{} exhibits performance on the same order of magnitude as professional solvers, beating the other JAX implementation.

-In the second test, we use each solver to compute an over-approximation of a dynamical system's reachable set. \begin{example}[Reachable Set Approximation] Consider the Van der Pol oscillator, a continuous time system with dynamics
+In the second test, we use each solver to compute an over-approximation of a dynamical system's reachable set. \begin{example}[Reachable Set Approximation] Consider the Van der Pol oscillator, described by the ODE